khaledh/khaledh.github.io/docs/nimjet/05-parser.md

 converted to a PSI tree through the `ParserDefinition.createElement()` method, which creates the appropriate PSI element for a given AST node.

-The entire file is represented by an instance of the `PsiFile` interface, which extends `PsiElement`.
+The entire file is represented by an instance of the `PsiFile` interface, which also extends `PsiElement`.
 This interface is the typical entry point for working with the PSI tree.
 In our case, the `NimFile` class implements `PsiFile`, and is created through the `ParserDefinition.createFile()` method.

 The PSI tree is then used by the IDE to provide code completion, navigation, refactoring, and other features.

+Now that we have an idea of how the various components of the parser work together, in the next section we will implement a very simpler parser by hand for a simple statement to get a deeper understanding of the process.
+Later, we will use Grammar-Kit to generate the parser for us from a BNF grammar, since writing a full parser for Nim by hand would be tedious and error-prone.